isik-kaplan/django-http-exceptions/README.md

 #### `HTTPExceptions.BASE_EXCEPTION.with_content(content)`
 This method allow to raise an **HTTPException** with a custom message (can be either `str` or `bytes`).

-For instance, `HTTPExceptions.NOT_FOUND.with_content('The user named 'username' could not be found')` would return something equivalent to `HttpResponse('The user named 'username' could not be found', status=404)`.
+For instance, `HTTPExceptions.NOT_FOUND.with_content("The user named 'username' could not be found")` would return something equivalent to `HttpResponse("The user named 'username' could not be found", status=404)`.

 #### `HTTPExceptions.BASE_EXCEPTION.register_default_view(view)`